Underrout/smw-project-template/README.md

 There is also an `H` option which shows a short explanation for each of the menu options.
 Options `R` and `T` will not work right off the bat and require a little further configuration on your part.
-If you want to use these two options, have a look at the bottom of `Tools/LunarHelper/config_user.txt` to configure an emulator path.
+If you want to use these two options, have a look at the bottom of `Tools/LunarHelper/default_profile_Release/config_emulator.txt` and `Tools/LunarHelper/profile_Debug/config_debugger.txt` to configure emulator paths.

+The `S` option lets you switch between different profiles.
+Right now, you just have a `Debug` and `Release` profile, you can see your current profile in Lunar Helper's menu.
+The only difference between them at the moment is that you can configure each of them to launch a different emulator as well as insert additional patches when building with the `Debug` profile (i.e. to insert debug cheats).
+You can edit, add or remove as well as rename profiles, but you may have to consult Lunar Helper's readme file (should be available on SMWC).

 ## Editing levels, overworld, etc.